mbattifarano/mbattifarano.github.io/_posts/2018-01-04-trb-program.markdown

 categories: trb
 ---

-With [TRB 2018](http://www.trb.org/AnnualMeeting/AnnualMeeting.aspx) only a few days away I thought I'd go over the program I've created for myself and highlight a few of the sessions I'm particularly eager to attend.
+With [TRB 2018](http://www.trb.org/AnnualMeeting/AnnualMeeting.aspx) only a few days away I thought I'd share a few of the sessions I'm particularly eager to attend.

 If you find yourself at one of these I'd love to meet you.